 6 manufacturing trends and predictions for 2023 [Infographic]

 The last few years have forced manufacturers to change their ways.
 The pandemic caused unprecedented disruption to businesses and global supply chains.
-This left manufacturers to either find new ways to adapt or cross their fingers and hope that everything will return to normal and stay there.
+This left manufacturers to either find new ways to adapt or cross their fingers and hope that everything would return to normal and stay there.

 Many manufacturers started implementing new strategies early in the pandemic to keep up with changing customer demands.
 Companies in the SMB sector particularly didn’t have the capital to wait it out, as it was unsure how long the pandemic would last and how much it would affect the economy.